outcompute/inotifycron/README.md

 ## Things To Note
 1. This utility uses [Linux pipes](https://man7.org/linux/man-pages/man7/pipe.7.html) to send the events up to the handlers.
 If the handlers do not consume events at the same, or better, speeds then this will hit the Linux pipe buffer size.
 You might need to increase the pipe buffer size to handle such scenarios.
 2. This utility sets up watches in recursive mode, which means it will watch all paths under the paths mentioned in `watches.conf`.
 Be careful as you set this up to watch huge directories.
 3. The number of watches that can be set up simultaneously is limited by a [few factors](https://www.baeldung.com/linux/inotify-upper-limit-reached), such as available memory and a few system configuration parameters.
-Make sure you are either operating under these limits, or tune them to your need.
+Make sure you are either operating under these limits or tuning them to your needs.